 This privacy notice does not rely on consent as a lawful basis for

 processing employee data.
-Under the GDPR, consent is unlikely to be freely
+Under the UK GDPR, consent is unlikely to be freely

 given in the employment context and as such is not an appropriate legal